If a strategy and editorial mission statement aren’t the foundation for your content editorial planning – you’ve got some work to do!

 Documentation is the key as it is the only way to know if every team member involved with content marketing is on the same page.

 If you have a strategy and mission statement but they aren’t written down – your next step is clear: GO WRITE IT DOWN!
 Then compare what you wrote to your teammates.

 If you don’t have a strategy or editorial mission statement – your next step is also clear but it will take more time.
 Here are some hints and tools to help you along the way:

 Creating a Content Marketing Strategy

 There are a lot of companies out there providing content marketing strategy consulting – and for each company, they have their own approach to development (which they likely offer for free if they walk their content marketing talk!).
-However, if you don’t have a strategy right now, a simple approach might be best – I recommend starting with Jay Baer’s 7 step process:
+However, if you don’t have a content strategy right now, check out Content Strategy: 7 Essential Steps:

 - Identify how you will measure your success